I often get asked how I started as an artist.

-I think I’ve always been an artist….
+I think I’ve always been an artist at heart….
 I’ve just tried really hard to cover it up!

-During one of these creative bursts, I tried mosaics at a local Saturday morning class… and I caught the bug!
+Indeed, throughout my academic career I experimented with various creative activities, ranging from painting, ceramics to sculpture and metal welding.
+It was during one of these creative bursts that I tried mosaics at a local Saturday morning class in Australia… and I guess I caught the mosaic bug!

-To keep me busy and distracted during the gruelling medical treatments I decided to take up mosaicing.
-I started with the traditional mosaic tiles but very soon began experimenting with different techniques and materials, trying to find my own unique style.
+My development as a mosaic artist has evolved unintentionally.
+I started out working with ceramic tiles, slowly incorporating more and more stained glass as I began to experiment and create more detailed and realistic work.
 Indeed, experimentation has been, and continues to be, a fundamental part of my development as an artist, and I am continuously developing new techniques, approaches and materials to remain fresh and innovative.